bxlab/cmdb-quantbio/assignments/bootcamp/research_parasites_reuse_code/assignment/index.md

     Add the following to your `day4-lunch/README.md` file:

-    - Portion of `do_all.sh` output that reports how many bp each feature covers
+    - Portion of `do_all.sh` output (not script) that reports how many bp each feature covers
-    - Strategy to confirm that reproduced plots are the same as in the `cache/` directory
+    - One or more strategies to confirm that reproduced plots are the same as in the `cache/` directory
     - Three other `gene_type`s present in the GENCODE .gtf that you find interesting and why

 2. Modify workflow

-    Within the `cmdb-plot-vcfs/` directory:
+    Work inside the `cmdb-plot-vcfs/` directory to:

     - Improve individual plots e.g. log scale, same y-axis, title
     - Create lncRNA.chr21.bed.vcf.png plot

-    Within the `day4-lunch/` directory:
+    Change into the `day4-lunch/` directory and:

-    - Commit the improved plots and files you modified
+    - Copy over the improved plots and files you modified
+    - Commit only these plots and files
     - Describe possible trends among plots in `README.md`

 3. Create documentation